 Domestic Violence is a pattern of behavior used to establish power and control over another person with whom an intimate relationship is or has been shared through fear and intimidation, often including the threat or use of violence.
-In the United States, one in four women will experience domestic violence in her lifetime.
+In the United States, one in four women and one in seven men will experience domestic violence in her/his lifetime.
 Globally, the number is one in three.
-Domestic violence is the leading cause of injury to women in the U.S. between the ages of 15 and 44— more than car accidents, rapes, and muggings combined.
-In the U.S., 1200 women are killed each year by their partner.
+On a typical day, domestic violence hotlines in the U.S. receive more than 20,000 phone calls.

 What can your Church do?